openharmony/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 reportNetConnected(netHandle: NetHandle, callback: AsyncCallback&lt;void&gt;): void

-Reports a **netAavailable** event to NetManager.
-If this API is called, the application considers that its network status (ohos.net.connection.NetCap.NET_CAPABILITY_VAILDATED) is inconsistent with that of NetManager.
+Reports connection of the data network to the network management module.
 This API uses an asynchronous callback to return the result.

 **Permission required**: ohos.permission.GET_NETWORK_INFO and ohos.permission.INTERNET